NewQODEX QA Services for API teams.Learn more →

 Honest answers to the questions teams actually ask before automating API tests.

-Scenario execution can be fully automated; scenario authoring still benefits from judgment.
-Qodex splits the two: the agent explores your API and drafts test scenarios, a human reviews and promotes them from draft to active, and from that point on they run automatically on schedules, webhooks, or on demand with no further human or LLM involvement.
+Both, at different stages.
+Authoring a good test still benefits from human judgment about what is worth checking.
+Execution should be fully automated so the suite reruns on every change without anyone remembering.
+Qodex splits the two cleanly: the agent explores your API and drafts scenarios, a human reviews and promotes them from draft to active, and from that point on they run automatically on schedules, webhooks, or on demand with no further human or LLM involvement.

 How much does API testing cost?+